HomeArticlesComparisonRent vs Buy India

 Renting vs Buying a Home — India 2026

-Rent vs buy in India compared — EMI vs rent, opportunity cost of down payment, total cost of ownership, and when renting wins over buying in 2026 with free calculators.
+Rent vs buy in India compared — EMI vs rent, opportunity cost of down payment, and when renting wins over buying in 2026 with free calculators.

 The "EMI is better than rent" advice circulates endlessly at Indian family dinners.
-It is also frequently wrong.
-Whether renting or buying makes better financial sense depends on your city, your income, how long you plan to stay, and what you do with the money you do not spend on a down payment.
-This comparison breaks down every major dimension so you can make a decision grounded in numbers rather than convention.
+It's also frequently wrong.
+Whether renting or buying makes better financial sense depends on your city, your income, how long you plan to stay, and what you do with the money you don't spend on a down payment.
+This comparison breaks down every major dimension so you can decide with numbers instead of convention.

 Use the Rent vs Buy Calculator alongside this guide to model your specific situation with real inputs.